Battle of Saipan: Battle of Philippine Sea

 Once Admiral Soemu Toyoda, Commander-in-Chief of the Combined Fleet, was certain that Saipan was the target of an invasion, he initiated his response.

 Less than a half hour after the start of the amphibious invasion, he announced the implementation of Operation A-Go, the Japanese Navy's current plan to destroy the American fleet.
 He then sent a message to the entire fleet that repeated Admiral Heihachirō Tōgō's speech before Japan's decisive naval battle against Russia at Tsushima in 1905, which in turn echoed Horatio Nelson's signal at the Battle of Trafalgar in 1805: "The fate of the Empire rests upon this single battle.
 Every man is expected to do his utmost."

 Originally, the Japanese Navy sought to have the battle take place in the Palaus or Western Carolines, and MacArthur's invasion of Biak had led them to believe that they could lure the American fleet there.
 After the preinvasion bombardment of Saipan, Toyoda guessed Saipan was the target and ordered Vice Admiral Matome Ugaki who commanded the super battleships Yamato and Musashi to rendezvous with Vice Admiral Jisaburō Ozawa, commander of the 1st Mobile Fleet and to rendezvous in the Philippine Sea to attack the American fleet around Saipan.
-The Japanese fleet, which had 9 aircraft carriers, 5 battleships, and nearly 500 airplanes was outnumbered by the American fleet, which had 16 aircraft carriers, 7 battleships, and almost 1,000 airplanes.
+The Japanese fleet, which had 9 aircraft carriers, 5 battleships, and nearly 500 airplanes was outnumbered by the American fleet, which had 16 aircraft carriers, seven battleships, and almost 1,000 airplanes.

 The Japanese thought they had some advantages: the longer range of the Japanese planes would allow them the opportunity to strike the Americans without fear of immediate retaliation, the availability of airbases on the Marianas would give the carrier planes a place to land and quickly rearm, and Kakuta was incorrectly assumed to have 500 additional land-based planes available.

 The American transports continued to unload supplies and reinforcements throughout 17 June.
-The following day, the transports sailed east toward safety while the warships set off for battle with the Japanese fleet.
+The following day, the transports sailed east toward safety, while the warships set off for battle with the Japanese fleet.
 On 19–20 June, the fleets fought an aircraft carrier battle.
 The Japanese struck first, launching four large air attacks on the American fleet.
-The Japanese aviators were inexperienced and outnumbered: very few of the anticipated land-based planes were available, and those that were had little effect.
+The Japanese aviators were inexperienced and outnumbered; very few of the anticipated land-based planes were available, and those that were had little effect.

 The Japanese lost almost 500 planes and almost all their aviators; their carrier forces were left with only 35 operable aircraft.
 The Americans lost about 130 planes and 76 aviators.
 An American counterstrike sank a Japanese carrier, and American submarines sank two others, including Ozawa's flagship Taihō.
 The Japanese submarine fleet failed to play a significant role as well.
 The invasion forced Takagi to move his headquarters from Garapan into the mountains of Saipan, making his command ineffective.
 Out of 25 submarines deployed for the battle, 17 were sunk.
-Though defenders on the island didn't know it at the time, the defeat of the Japanese fleet ensured that they would not be reinforced, resupplied or receive further military support.
+Though defenders on the island did not know it at the time, the defeat of the Japanese fleet ensured that they would not be reinforced, resupplied, or receive further military support.